i2group/analyze/documentation/developer_essentials_troubleshooting.md

 2014-03-19 17:32:30,041 - Replay complete.
 ```

 To understand any other problem, you must look in the log.
-Refresh Eclipse, and examine the log file at `servers/server-name/apps/logs/war-name/IBM_i2_Analysis_Repository.log`.
+Refresh Eclipse, and examine the log file at `servers/server-name`/apps/logs/<span class="keyword parmname">war-name</span>/IBM\_i2\_Analysis\_Repository.log.

 Note: i2 Analyze error messages contain contributions from several parts of the system.
 Usually, the first and last sections of a message are the most useful.
 -   If the top-level error contains "`SystemResourceRuntimeException`", check the message for an explanation of the problem.